 The Times, 21 Nov 2009.

-In his book, King Solomon concludes that God has “set eternity in the human heart”, that God has created within us that sense of there being something more than just the physical world we experience with our eyes and our other senses.
+In his book, King Solomon concludes that God has “set eternity in the human heart”, that God has created within us that sense of there being something more than just the physical world we experience with our senses.
 In fact, God created us first and foremost to have a relationship with himself - a real, dynamic, and transformational relationship.
-Jesus said that the first and greatest thing we can do in this life is love God with everything we have, and until we find this relationship we are all left with that feeling that there is something missing.
+Jesus said that the first and greatest thing we can do in this life is love God with everything we have.
+Until we find this relationship we are left with that feeling that there is something missing.

-In saying these things, Jesus was telling us that the fullest, most satisfying and meaningful life we can ever hope to live is found in following him, because it is through Jesus that our relationship with God the Father is restored.
-Jesus also tells us that through the things we have done wrong (sin) we have seperated ourselves from God and rejected him - yet through faith in Jesus the greatest of all relationships can be restored, bringing us peace, forgiveness, grace, mercy, meaning, purpose, and above all, real, genuine, powerful, and perfect love.
+In saying these things, Jesus was telling us that the fullest, most satisfying and meaningful life we can ever hope to live is found in following him, because it is through Jesus that our relationship with God, the Father, is restored.
+Jesus also tells us that through the things we have done wrong (sin) we have separated ourselves from God and rejected him.
+Yet through faith in Jesus, the greatest of all relationships can be restored, bringing us peace, forgiveness, grace, mercy, meaning, purpose, and above all, real, genuine, powerful, and perfect love.